praral/predict/README.md

 ## PipelineAI Prediction CLI
 ### Perform Prediction
-_The first call takes 10-20x longer than subsequent calls (and may timeout causing a "fallback" message) due to lazy initialization and warm-up._

-_Try the call again if you see a "fallback" message._

-_Before proceeding, make sure you hit `ctrl-c` after viewing the logs in the command above._

 _You may see `502 Bad Gateway` if you predict too quickly.
 Let the server startup completely, then predict again._

+_The first call takes 10-20x longer than subsequent calls for lazy initialization and warm-up.
+Predict again if you see a "fallback" message._

+_Before proceeding, make sure you hit `ctrl-c` after viewing the logs in the previous step._
 ```
 pipeline predict --model-type=tensorflow --model-name=mnist --model-tag=v1 --predict-server-url=http://localhost:6969 --test-request-path=./models/tensorflow/mnist/data/test_request.json